Don't spend money you don't have

 Hard times can hit anyone and college students are no exception to this.
 Over 12% of Montanans use food stamps and nation wide over 46 million Americans use the food stamp program.
 If you find yourself not able to purchase groceries after paying your monthly bills, you may be eligible for food stamps thru the Supplemental Nutritional Assistance Program (SNAP).
 If you are interested in seeing if you are eligible for SNAP food stamps, you can use this prescreening to see if you qualify for SNAP benefits in the state of Montana.
 If you are eligible for food stamps, you can apply for Montana SNAP Benefits here.
 If you have other questions about food stamps, visit the SNAP benefits website.

 Ways to cut the cost of expensive textbooks can be hard to find, but it's not impossible!
 Searching for your textbooks online can significantly reduce the final price of your books especially if you are willing to get a previously owned textbook.
-An alternative to this would be to rent your textbooks from The Bookstore.
-Once you are done with your textbook you also have the option to sell your textbook back to The Bookstore or to sell it online.
-Both are good ways to get a little bit of money back if you do not want to keep your textbook for reference.
+An alternative to this would be to rent some of your textbooks from The Bookstore.
+Once you are done with your textbook you also have the option to sell your textbook back to The Bookstore, one of the resale options around town or to sell it online.
+There are some good ways to get a little bit of money back if you do not want to keep your textbook for reference.

 Make Saving A Habit